SaiPradeepti/ToDo-App/README.md

 # ToDo-App
-A simple todo list app built in HTML, CSS and JavaScript that uses DOM manipulation.
+* A simple todo list app built in HTML, MaterializeCSS and JavaScript that uses DOM manipulation.
+* [Materializecss](https://materializecss.com/) is a responsive front-end framework based on Material Design.